IRS Form 1095 FAQ

 What is a Form 1095-C?

-The State of Alaska is required to send IRS Form 1095-C to any employee who was offered coverage or enrolled in AlaskaCare or a union trust health insurance plan in 2016.
-If you were eligible for health benefits at any point in 2016 then you should receive a 1095-C which contains detailed information about the health care coverage you were provided or offered by the State of Alaska.
+The State of Alaska is required to send IRS Form 1095-C to any employee who was offered coverage or enrolled in AlaskaCare or a union trust health insurance plan.
+If you were eligible for health benefits at any point in the year, then you should receive a 1095-C, which contains detailed information about the health care coverage you were provided or offered by the State of Alaska.
 It is important to keep the form for your records.

 What is a Form 1095-B?

 Form 1095-B is an IRS form that reports dependents covered by your union health trust.
-It also contains similar information to the 1095-C issued by the State of Alaska, including the type of coverage you and your dependents had and the dates you and your dependents were covered in 2016.
+It also contains similar information to the 1095-C issued by the State of Alaska, including the type of coverage you and your dependents had and the dates you and your dependents were covered in the prior year.